-Tropical cyclone Vardah takes aim at India
+Cyclone Vardah hits Indian city of Chennai

 Story highlights

-- Tropical cyclone Vardah is the first cyclone on the Bay of Bengal to reach hurricane force in 2016
+- Vardah is the first cyclone on the Bay of Bengal to reach hurricane force in 2016

-- It is expected to make landfall on Monday afternoon local time
+- It made landfall in Chennai Monday afternoon; local media reports at least two dead

-(CNN)Heavy rain and winds have begun to pound the Indian city of Chennai, with a severe tropical cyclone expected to make landfall Monday.
+New Delhi (CNN)Tropical cyclone Vardah, the first hurricane-strength storm to hit the Bay of Bengal this season, has struck the coastal Indian city of Chennai.

-Vardah is expected to bring extremely heavy rainfall to Chennai in the southeast state of Tamil Nadu and the state of Andhra Pradesh, added CNN meterologists.
+It has now moved inland, bringing gusty winds and torrential rainfall to the interior portions of Tamil Nadu, Andhra Pradesh and Karnataka states.

-The cyclone is currently at category 1 strength, but is expected to weaken to a tropical storm with sustained winds of 80 to 90 kmph (50 to 56 mph) as it makes landfall.
+Prior to the storm's landing, Chennai already was pounded with heavy rain and winds.

-The Indian Meteorological Department has issued heavy rain warnings for southern India.
+The Indian Meteorological Department has issued heavy rain warnings for the whole of southern India.
+Fisherman have been told not to take their boats out for two more days.

 Schools closed, employees told to work from home